 Carbonado might have an extraterrestrial origin, which could account for some of its unusual properties.
-Unlike diamonds, carbonados are never found in igneous kimberlite rock formed deep within the Earth.
+Unlike crystalline diamonds, carbonados are never found in igneous kimberlite rock formed deep within the Earth.
 Instead, they occur in alluvial, sedimentary deposits.
-The micro-diamonds present in carbonado (typically smaller than 20 microns or 20 millionths of a meter) lack traces of minerals found deep in the Earth’s mantle, typical of other diamonds.
+The micro-diamonds present within carbonado (typically smaller than 20 microns or 20 millionths of a meter) lack traces of minerals found deep in the Earth’s mantle, typical of other diamonds.
 However, they do possess traces of nitrogen, hydrogen, and osbornite (a mineral otherwise found only in meteors).
 This suggests they originated in outer space.

 Carbonados date from 2.6 to 3.8 billion years ago.
 This might also explain why they only occur in Brazil and the Central African Republic.
 During that span of the Earth’s history, present-day Brazil and the western coast of Africa may have formed a “supercontinent.”
 (This pairing actually preceded the better-known Gondwanaland).
-It’s possible that a diamond meteorite struck the Earth at that time, accounting for carbonado’s current distribution.
+It’s possible that a diamond meteorite struck the Earth at that location at that time, accounting for carbonado’s current distribution.

 Diamonds from a Supernova?

 In other types of diamonds with meteoric origins, such as lonsdaleite, the physical impact with the Earth may have played a role in its formation and may account for some unusual properties (such as lonsdaleite’s purported hexagonal crystal structure).